albamesp/Cycle_PathsMad_Geoapp/README.md

 # Cycle_PathsMad_GeoApp

+Welcome to the Web-Geoapp of Madrid's best road to cycle!
-GeoApp to visualize the cycle paths available in Madrid (Spain)
+It will help you to visualize the best routes for your daily commute in Madrid.

+I hope you like it and Have a safe ride!

 ![GeoApp for cycle paths in Madrid](Screenshot.png?raw=true "Cycle Paths in Madrid - GeoApp")